drug-design/course/docs/chapters/molecular-similarity.md

 *[QSPR]: QSPR is an extension of QSAR and tries to formulate the relationship between structure and any molecular property in terms of a mathematical model.
 *[Quantitative Structure-Property Relationships]: QSPR is an extension of QSAR and tries to formulate the relationship between structure and any molecular property in terms of a mathematical model.

-Apart from the prediction of activity by employing computer algorithms, drugs have to have many more desired properties which are often referred to as ADME/Tox predictions, which stands for Absorption, Distribution, Metabolism and Toxicity predictions.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/qspr---quantitative-structure-property-relationships-e26b7eca'><i class='fa fa-play' aria-hidden='true'></i></button>Apart from the prediction of activity by employing computer algorithms, drugs have to have many more desired properties which are often referred to as ADME/Tox predictions, which stands for Absorption, Distribution, Metabolism and Toxicity predictions.
 All of these properties can in principle be modeled by applying the molecular similarity principle.
 *[ADME]: Absorption, Distribution, Metabolism, Excretion

 ![](https://media.drugdesign.org/course/molecular-similarity/qspr.png){: loading=lazy }
 ### Intelligent Machine Learning Models

-A new trend has recently emerged, known as "machine learning", which has been triggered by high throughput developments and is aimed at providing quantitative methods to analyze screening results with their associated vast amount of numerical and non-numerical raw data, and to predict the activity of new molecules.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/intelligent-machine-learning-models-3b9f1eba'><i class='fa fa-play' aria-hidden='true'></i></button>A new trend has recently emerged, known as "machine learning", which has been triggered by high throughput developments and is aimed at providing quantitative methods to analyze screening results with their associated vast amount of numerical and non-numerical raw data, and to predict the activity of new molecules.
 Contrary to traditional methods that are based on numerical data, the new approaches are generally binary-based methods.
 Examples of such methods are indicated in the list below which is presented on the following pages.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/molecular-similarity/machine_learn2.png){: loading=lazy }
 ### Binary Kernel Discrimination

-Kernel Methods attempt to predict the output of a continuous output variable given continuous input variables.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/binary-kernel-discrimination-5852c3f7'><i class='fa fa-play' aria-hidden='true'></i></button>Kernel Methods attempt to predict the output of a continuous output variable given continuous input variables.
 Kernels are used here to transform data from descriptor space into higher-dimensional space, where separation between data points can be achieved more easily.
 In drug-design, often only the distinction between active and non-active entities needs to be made.
 Binary Kernel Discrimination has been  shown to perform well in similarity searching.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer